AlessandroAU/ESP8266-433Mhz-and-IR-Bridge-MQTT/README.md

 The bridge can be as 'polished' or rudimentary as you like, the bridge can be built on a breadboard or integrated into a custom housing.
 STLs will be provided for a 3D printed enclosure that fits a WeMo 8266 along with a daughter board to mount the RF modules.
 See images.

+There is also provision for a RGB led that can be used as an indicator

 The board is compatible with most cheap 433/315Mhz OOK/ASK modules that are available cheaply from various online sources.

 <b> Basic Usage: </b>